jhey/phenotypes/guides/11-theming.md

 :root {
     @include color-variable(--primary-button-color, #008000);
-    // this mixin above will be compiled to the following css:
+    // this mixin above will be compiled to the following CSS:
     --primary-button-color-rgb-values: 0, 128, 0;
     --primary-button-color: rgb(var(--primary-button-color-rgb-values));
 }